Who were the victims of the Texas church shooting?

 It was like any other Sunday morning inside of their tiny Texas church, until a gunman's unexplained rampage stole the lives of 26 people: mothers, fathers, siblings, grandparents and more than a dozen children.

-By the time the last bullet was fired, the victims — ranging from just 18 months old to 77 — were left to die inside the First Baptist Church in Sutherland Springs.
-The tragedy shattered the rural community's sense of peace, as it became the deadliest shooting inside a house of worship in U.S. history.
+By the time the last bullet was fired, the victims — ranging from a pregnant woman and her unborn child to a 77-year-old grandfather — were left to die inside the First Baptist Church in Sutherland Springs.
+The tragedy shattered the rural community's sense of peace, as it became the deadliest shooting inside a house of worship in modern U.S. history.

 Among those killed was the 14-year-old daughter of Frank Pomeroy, First Baptist's pastor.
 During an emotional news conference Monday, Pomeroy's wife struggled to find the words to describe her grief after both her and her husband happened to avoid the shooting because they were out of town.

-Note: CORRECTION (Nov.
-8, 2:04 p.m.): An earlier version of this article misspelled the first name of one of the victims.
-Her name is Brooke Ward, not Brook.